 Sources: DeepSeek API Docs, OpenAI API Pricing — verified June 2026.

-The standout number isn't the base rate — it's the cached input rate.
-DeepSeek's cache hit price is $0.0028 per million tokens, a 98% discount off its already cheap base rate.
-For production apps with consistent system prompts, the effective cost per token drops to near zero on repeat requests.
+The standout number isn't the base rate.
+It's the cached input rate.
+DeepSeek's cache hit price drops to $0.0028 per million tokens — a 98% discount off its already low base price.
+For apps with consistent system prompts, the effective cost per token approaches near-zero on repeat requests.

 How Do the Benchmarks Actually Compare?

 The picture is nuanced.
-On coding tasks (HumanEval), DeepSeek V3 scores 82.6 vs GPT-4o's 80.5 — again, DeepSeek wins.
+On coding tasks (HumanEval), DeepSeek V3 scores 82.6 vs GPT-4o's 80.5 — DeepSeek wins again.
 On SWE-bench (real-world software engineering), DeepSeek V3 scores 59.1 vs GPT-4o's roughly 38.0.
-That's a significant gap in favor of DeepSeek for code generation tasks.
+That's a large gap favoring DeepSeek for code generation tasks specifically.

-Where GPT-4o still has an edge: vision, function calling reliability, and JSON output consistency on complex structured outputs.
-These are the areas where production teams report more friction with DeepSeek.
+Where GPT-4o still leads: vision, function calling reliability, and JSON output consistency on complex schemas.
+These are the areas where production teams report the most friction with DeepSeek.

-Numbers per benchmark are useful.
+Benchmark numbers are useful.
 Monthly invoices are more useful.
-A mid-size SaaS app processing 10 million input tokens and 5 million output tokens per month pays very different amounts depending on which model it routes to.
+A mid-size SaaS app processing 10 million input tokens and 5 million output tokens per month pays very different amounts depending on which model it routes to — and the gap is not marginal.

 The monthly numbers for that workload: